Tensor categories for vertex operator superalgebra extensions

+The first and third equalities follow from properties of unit and associativity isomorphisms.
+In the second equality, we use evenness of $i_{W_2}$ to avoid a sign factor when we exchange its order with $i_{W_1}$ and $f$.
+The last equality follows from the rigidity of $W_2$.

-One can similarly prove that $e_{W_1}\circ(f^*\boxtimes 1_{W_1})=e_{W_2}\circ(1_{W_2^*}\boxtimes f)$ using the rigidity of $W_1$. \end{proof} \begin{rema} It is possible to show that the left dual morphism $f^*$ is characterized by the commutativity of either diagram in the preceding proposition.
+The proof of $e_{W_1}\circ(f^*\boxtimes 1_{W_1})=e_{W_2}\circ(1_{W_2^*}\boxtimes f)$ is similar and uses the rigidity of $W_1$. \end{proof} \begin{rema} One can show that the left dual morphism $f^*$ is characterized by the commutativity of either diagram in the preceding proposition.
 This property allows a relatively easy proof of \eqref{dualofcomp}. \end{rema}

 Now we show that the induction functor $\cF: \sC\rightarrow\repA$ preserves duals; recall the natural isomorphism $f$, its inverse $g$, and the isomorphism $\varphi: \cF(\sunit)\rightarrow A$ from the proof of Theorem \ref{thm:inductionfucntor}: \begin{propo}[{\cite[Exercise 2.10.6]{EGNO}, \cite[Lemma 1.16]{KO}}] If $W$ is an object of $\sC$ with left dual $(W^*, e_W, i_W)$, then $(\cF(W^*), \widetilde{e}_W, \widetilde{i}_W)$ is a left dual of $\cF(W)$ in $\repA$, where